Method of production - Caught at sea

 To help address IUU, the WCPFC maintains an IUU Vessel List; and all transhipments at sea are to be documented and 100% observed as part of the regional observer programme.

 In the South-West Pacific Ocean, swordfish are mostly caught in mixed species longline fisheries off the coast of Australia and New Zealand and in the central South Pacific near the Cook Islands and French Polynesia.
 Much smaller quantities of swordfish are taken in artisanal gill or fixed net fisheries.
-Both the long-line and artisanal fisheries are associated with high levels of bycatch of sensitive species such as other billfish, sharks and endangered turtles.
+These operations are associated with relatively high levels of bycatch of vulnerable species such as sharks and endangered turtles.
 Monitoring is deficient in these artisanal fisheries.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below .
 Click on a name to show the sustainable options available.